Tsunami014/Blaze-Sudio/README.md

 Please join our Discord server here <small>(I need friends)</small>: [![Discord server link](https://badgen.net/discord/members/xr3phyEZtv?label=Discord&icon=discord)](https://discord.gg/xr3phyEZtv) for any information, queries, bugs, conversations, etc. that you may have!
 Alternatively, you can post bug reports/ideas in the [Github issues](https://github.com/Tsunami014/Blaze-Sudio/issues/new/choose).

 # 🔜 [Next versions](progress.md)
- - v3.0.0 - 🌿`Kindle` - You can easily make a working game!
-Not just a world!
-Because you all know that to make a big fire you must first put in kindling
  - v4.0.0 - ♨️`Smolder` - Pretty cool so far and have ability to make an OK game that one could submit for a competition or something.
 (WINGS OF FIRE REFERENCE)
  - v5.0.0 - 🌋`Fire` - cos by then it'll be on fire :grin: many cool things and stuff to make good looking games that are super cool and would totally win a competition!
  - v6.0.0 - ❤️‍🔥`Bonfire` - Who knows 🤷